Once upon a time…

 After being fascinated by the I Ching and astrology (calculating charts myself, by hand, mind you), one day in 1972, I stumbled upon the first Tarot deck I had ever seen: the Rider-Waite-Smith Tarot.
 I still have that deck; in fact, it is the same one I use for my Card of the Week that I share here with you!

-It was love at first sight, and I guess the feeling was mutual, because the Tarot has been a profound, lifelong friend and guide for me and for those with whom I share my gifts.
+It was love at first sight, and I guess the feeling was mutual, because for 45 years, the Tarot has been a profound, lifelong friend and guide for me and for those with whom I share my gifts.

-As a member of the American Tarot Association, I am pledged to conduct my work with complete fairness, honesty and a strong code of ethics.
-I also belong to the Tarot Association of the British Isles, and the Tarot Professionals.
+Last but not least, it’s important for you to know that I am a member of the American Tarot Association, and I also belong to the Tarot Association of the British Isles, and the Tarot Professionals.
+Thus, I am pledged to conduct my work with complete fairness, honesty and a strong code of ethics.

-And in early 2017, I was very honored to have been recognized as one of the top 75 Tarot Bloggers in the world, by Feedspot.
-In fact, I am currently in the top 15 sites!
-Thank you, Feedspot!
+My blog has received many accolades, including earlier this year, when I was recognized as one of the top 75 Tarot Bloggers in the world, by Feedspot.
+In fact, I am currently one of the top 15 sites.